Learning about depression

-DO NOT stop taking your medicine on your own, even if you feel better or have side effects.
+Do not stop taking your medicine on your own, even if you feel better or have side effects.
 Always call your doctor first.
-When it is time to stop your medicine, you and your doctor will slowly cut down the amount you take over time.
+When it is time to stop your medicine, your doctor will slowly cut down the amount you take over time.

 Talk therapy and counseling can help many people with depression.
 It also helps you learn ways to deal with your feelings and thoughts.

 There are many different types of talk therapy.
 Effective treatment often combines:

 - Lifestyle changes

 American Psychiatric Association.
 Major depressive disorder.
 Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
 2013:160-168.